Chi Hack Night is a free, weekly event in Chicago to build, share and learn about tools to create, support, and serve the public good.

 The Hack Night Model

 Hack nights anchor and grow volunteer civic hacking communities while avoiding 'hackathon fatigue'.
-To learn how to organize one in your city, see the Code for America blog.
+To learn how to organize one in your city, see our blog post on 10 lessons from organizing Chi Hack Night.

 Chi Hack Night would not have been possible without the generous help from many people and organizations.
 Very special thanks goes to: